java-brain/OCP-notes/README.md

     3) Don't define any setter methods
     4) Don't allow referenced mutable objects to be modified or accessed directly
     5) Prevent methods from being overridden

+- A design principle is an established idea or best practice that facilitates the software design process: e.g. Encapsulating Data, Creating JavaBeans, Applying the  Is-a Relationship, Applying the Has-a Relationship and Composing Objects.

 <!-- Parking lot -->
 - Revisit "Handling Mutable Objects in the Constructors of Immutable Objects" from the top of page 85, I don't get why